raywu60kg/credit-card-fraud-detection/docs/dev_mode.md

 ```

 ## Jupyter notebook
-Initial the jupyter extension if this is the firt time
+Initialize the jupyter extension if this is the first time
 ```
 jupyter contrib nbextension install --sys-prefix
 ```